rgilks/geno-1/README.md

 Quick controls (browser):

-- R: reseed all • Space: pause/resume • +/-: tempo • M: master mute • O: orbit on/off
+- R: reseed all • Space: pause/resume • +/-: tempo • M: master mute
 - Click a voice to mute; Alt+Click to solo; Shift+Click to reseed a voice; drag to move in XZ

 ### Pre-commit Check